 “It’s not here.”
 She stood and rested her hands on her full hips.

 There was a pause.
-She sighed and ran her hands through her hair in frustration.
+She sighed and ran her hands through her hair.
 It fell in front of her full lips.

 “I’m so sorry.
 I—uh . . .
 I don’t know what to say.
 There’s no excuse.
 He mostly worked East Harlem.
 Maybe they have something over there?”

-Young Jaime appeared in the door and said there was a problem with the tray count, and Amber sighed in frustration.
+Young Jaime appeared in the door and said there was a problem with the tray count, and Amber sighed.
 She crossed her arms across her chest, which pushed up her cream-colored breasts.
 I tried not to look.

 “I’ll be right there.”
 She looked at me apologetically.